Technology is remaking how we see the ancient art of theater

 If rivals rely on a few cameras capturing the stage from the same couple of angles, BroadwayHD promises the "best seat in the house" for each and every scene.
 For "42nd Street," it used eight different 4K cameras, shot three different performances and used extra footage to augment them.

 These media companies are also changing what success means in the theater world, which usually means total tickets sold.
-Carey Mulligan's short run of "Boys and Girls" at the small Minetta Lane Theatre in 2018 was well-received but its subsequent reach was much wider than what was captured at the box office.
+Carey Mulligan's short run of "Girls & Boys" at the small Minetta Lane Theatre in 2018 was well-received but its subsequent reach was much wider than what was captured at the box office.

 The Audible audio version of her play has sold the equivalent of 26 sold-out weeks at Broadway's Booth Theatre, which seats 770.
 "The traditional ways of evaluating whether or not a run was successful don't really apply anymore," said Navin.